 To derive a reference population of people hospitalised with COVID-19 in England (thus potentially eligible for RECOVERY), we used an anonymised database covering the entirety of England which includes linked HES and Civil Registrations data continuously collected since 1999.
 These data were linked and supplied by NHS England, and are analysed at the University of Oxford.11 More information can be found in the NHS England Data Uses Register at http://digital.nhs.uk/services/data-access-request-service-dars/data-uses-register (reference: DARS-NIC-315419-F3W7K).
 Approval for the use of the datasets was provided by the Central and South Bristol Research Ethics Committee (ref 04/Q2006/176).

-The reference population was ascertained based on the presence of a COVID-19 ICD-10 code (U071 - “COVID-19, Virus identified”, or U072 - “COVID-19, Virus not identified”).12 This approach was informed by preliminary cross-validation work (Annex III, available as Supplementary data at IJE online) using linked HES and SARS-CoV-2 testing data for RECOVERY participants, which showed 92% of RECOVERY participants recruited in England with a positive SARS-CoV-2 test (as captured in NHS England’s COVID-19 Second Generation Surveillance System – SGSS dataset)13 had an admission in the HES data which included one of these codes in the primary diagnostic position.
+The reference population was ascertained based on the presence of a COVID-19 ICD-10 code (U071 - “COVID-19, Virus identified”, or U072 - “COVID-19, Virus not identified”).12 This approach was informed by preliminary cross-validation work (Annex III) using linked HES and SARS-CoV-2 testing data for RECOVERY participants, which showed 92% of RECOVERY participants recruited in England with a positive SARS-CoV-2 test (as captured in NHS England’s COVID-19 Second Generation Surveillance System – SGSS dataset)13 had an admission in the HES data which included one of these codes in the primary diagnostic position.
 We therefore restricted our reference population to individuals with relevant ICD-10 codes in the primary position to avoid inclusion of people in whom COVID-19 was not the main reason for care.
 The RECOVERY cohort largely overlaps the reference population, but given the anonymised nature of the national datasets it was not possible to identify them.

 Analysis period